fcannizzohz/demo-hz-testing/documentation.md

 TestHazelcastInstanceFactory factory = createHazelcastInstanceFactory(2);
 HazelcastInstance[] members = factory.newInstances(config, 2);
 ```

+By default the "mock" network is used, hence the instances spin up much faster because the network stack is skipped.
+The same tests can be executed with the full network stack by setting the system property `-Dhazelcast.test.use.network=true`.

 ### Creating Clients
 The same factory can produce client instances that automatically discover and connect to your mock cluster: